 Patella Enthesopathy

-Patella enthesopathy is a front-of-knee pain condition affecting the point where the patellar tendon attaches to the kneecap or shinbone.
-It commonly causes local tenderness and pain with stairs, squatting, running, or jumping.
-For a broader overview of related knee pain conditions, see our main guide.
+Patella enthesopathy is front-of-knee pain where the patellar tendon attaches to bone.
+It commonly causes local tenderness and pain with stairs, squats, running, jumping, or heavy leg training.

-Sometimes, symptoms overlap with patellofemoral pain syndrome, runner’s knee, or patellar tendinopathy.
+Symptoms can overlap with patellofemoral pain syndrome, runner’s knee, and patellar tendinopathy.
 Therefore, a physiotherapy assessment helps identify the main pain source and match treatment to your sport, training load, and goals.

 What is patella enthesopathy?